antibubblewrap/tradekit/README.md

     3. `GetDeliveryPrices`: returns delivery prices on an index for options / futures.
     4. `GetIndexPrice`: returns the current price of an index.
     5. `GetLastTrades`: returns past trades for a given currency / instrument.
+  - Private APIs:
+    1. `TradingExecutor`: a connector to the Deribit private trading API over a websocket.
+       It may be used to place, edit & cancel orders, and close positions.
+    2. `UserStream`: provides streams for updates to orders placed, and trade executions.

 ## Binance Features